Will 2021 be the year you will finally create a profitable online business?

 But “next year” never comes.

-We’re here to tell you that 2021 is the year you should start your online business.
+We’re here to tell you that 2023 is the year you should start your online business.
 There’s more opportunity than ever, and you should take advantage!

-To help you get started, We’re going to layout 27 online business ideas.
+To help you get started, We’re going to lay out 27 online business ideas.
 Read through them, see which you connect with, and start doing your research.
 Then get started with one, it’s that simple!

 27 “Easy to Start” Online Business Ideas

-Here is our list of 27 online business ideas for 2021:
+Here is our list of 27 online business ideas for 2023.

-1. Start a Blog and Monetize it
+1. Create a Website and Monetize it

-Keep in mind that you don’t just start a blog and expect the money to roll in.
+Keep in mind that you don’t just start a website and expect the money to roll in.
 You need to create content consistently, and it also needs to be content that educates, informs, or entertains people.
 In other words, it needs to capture their interest in some way.

 But if you’re willing to put in the work and you’re in it for the long haul, blogging can be extremely profitable (some bloggers make $50k per month or more).